corda/corda/docs/source/serialization.rst

 Arrays
 ``````

-We also support arrays of any supported type, primitive or otherwise.
+Arrays of any type are supported, primitive or otherwise.

 JDK Types
 `````````

-The following types are supported from the JDK libraries.
+The following JDK library types are supported:

 ::